3dsam1/FiveM-Law-Book/Title 3.md

 **3-2202	Minimum Height Limit Violation**

-Except when taking off or landing at a regulated and authorized airport or landing pad, all aircraft, including fixed wing or helicopter, must operate at a height higher than 1,100ft (elevation greater than the height of the Maze Bank tower) in the State of San Andreas.
+Except when taking off or landing at a regulated and authorized airport or landing pad, all aircraft, including fixed wing or helicopter, must operate at a height higher than 1,900ft in Los Santos, and a height higher than 1,100ft elsewhere.
+Must also operate at a minimum of 200ft above the ground level, any structure, building or other obstacle.
 ```
 Class 6 Felony
 $850